Aflynn50/aflynn.uk/content/posts/sqlair-intro.md

 ```

 With SQLair you could write:

 ```plaintext
 SELECT &Employee.*
 FROM employee
 WHERE team_id = $Location.team_id
 ```

 SQLair adds special *expressions* to your SQL statements.
-These expressions allow you to reference the source/destination Go types directly in the SQL query, meaning that you can work the purpose of a query in the context of your program from a single glance.
+These expressions allow you to use Go types directly in the query to reference the source of the parameters and the destination of the results.
+The purpose of a query in the context of your program can be worked out from a single glance.

-SQLair uses the [`database/sql`](https://pkg.go.dev/database/sql) package to interact with the database underneath.
-It provides a convenience layer on top.
+SQLair uses the [`database/sql`](https://pkg.go.dev/database/sql) package to interact with the raw database and provides a convenience layer on top.
+This convinience layer provides a very different API to `database/sql`.

-The full API docs can be found at [pkg.go.dev](https://pkg.go.dev/github.com/canonical/sqlair).
+The full API docs can be found at [pkg.go.dev/github.com/canonical/sqlair](https://pkg.go.dev/github.com/canonical/sqlair).

-In this introduction we will use the example of a company database containing employees and their teams.
-A full code example is given at the end of this post.
+In this introduction we will use the example of a company's database containing employees and the teams they belong to.
+A full example code listing is given at the end of this post.

+# Getting Started
 ## Tagging structs

-The first step is to tag the fields your structs with column names.
-The `db` tag is used to indicate to SQLair which database column a struct field corresponds to.
+To use a struct type with SQLair the first step is to tag the fields your structs with column names.
+The `db` tag is used to indicate which database column a struct field corresponds to.

 For example: